wsldankers/bijson/README.md

 Count size, key offset size, value offset size, seed presence.

-Iff bit 6 is 1, the first item is a 64-bit integer that is the XXH3 hash seed value.
+If bit 6 is 1, the first item is a 64-bit integer that is the XXH3 hash seed value.
 If it is 0, no seed value is present and the type byte is immediately followed by the length integer described below.